Our Research: Snapshots of Child and Youth Research across Trinity College Dublin

 On this page you will gain a glimpse into some of the research projects for and with children and young people underway across Trinity College Dublin.
 We also invite you to Our Researchers' pages as well as our Doctoral Research page to explore further the range of research interests and projects being pursued across the university.

-For insights into what our researchers have been doing for children, young people and their families during COVID-19, please see our dedicated COVID-19 page.
+For insights into what our researchers were doing for children, young people and their families during COVID-19, please see our dedicated COVID-19 page.

 Irish Childhood Diabetes National Register